FAQ

 Games are built upon logic and systems, yet they are also a medium with incredible emotional power.
 These traits help to create a wide variety of different thinkers working and engaging in the gaming community.
 The global video game industry has massive ability to bring about positive sociocultural reform, if only the people in it can work together to better their own environment.

-• Can I Promote My Game on Your Podcast?
+• Can I Promote My Game / Company on Your Podcast?

-The show is highly focused on the social and mental impact of games and interactive media on player communities.
-I am primarily looking for academic researchers, nonprofit leaders, and community organizers to share their efforts to encourage better gamers.
+Each episode features hand-selected guests chosen for what they can uniquely teach and genuinely contribute to the conversation.
+I am primarily looking for researchers, nonprofit leaders, and community organizers to share their efforts to encourage better gamers.